mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 However, there are also some different definitions out there.
 The loss function computes the error for a single training example, while the cost function is the average of the loss functions of the entire training set.

-# HOW TO COMPUTE CROSS ENTROPU FOR BINARY CLASSIFICATION?
+# HOW TO COMPUTE CROSS ENTROPY FOR BINARY CLASSIFICATION?
 <script src="https://gist.github.com/mmuratarat/3db39c59e0436ec4768f27a3ad524808.js"></script>

-# HOW TO COMPUTE CROSS ENTROPU FOR MULTICLASS CLASSIFICATION?
+# HOW TO COMPUTE CROSS ENTROPY FOR MULTICLASS CLASSIFICATION?
 <script src="https://gist.github.com/mmuratarat/b7469a36d88fa88056b8511d8b1aac26.js"></script>

 # DIFFERENCE BETWEEN tf.nn.softmax_cross_entropy_with_logits AND tf.nn.sparse_softmax_cross_entropy_with_logits